 I’m obviously saving the best for last.
 A HUGE – and I’m talking HUGE – benefit to staying at Shades of Green is the reduced price of park tickets.
 Because of this resort’s military benefits, it acts like a military base in that there is no tax.
 This reduces the prices of tickets a great deal.

 They have a wide range of tickets you can purchase.
-I assume it's the same options you can buy at any Disney ticket window, but one of the best deals is the 4-day + hopper pass for $177.00 as of April 2015.
-According to the Disney site, this same ticket would be $392.99.
+I assume it’s the same options you can buy at any Disney ticket window, but one of the best deals is the 4-day + hopper Military Salute pass for $241 as of January 2019.
+According to the Disney site, this same ticket would be $475.31.

 My family buys our annual passes through Shades of Green for a huge savings, just based on the lack of taxes applied.
 They also sell Universal, SeaWorld, Busch Gardens, and Blue Man Group tickets as well.